Thailand Visa Requirements from Dubai: Documents Checklist

 Let OraVisa Review Your Documents Before You Submit

-OraVisa checks every document against the Thai Embassy's current requirements before your file is submitted.
+OraVisa — a visa service assistant — checks every document against the current Thai e-Visa requirements before your file is submitted; the decision rests with the Thai authorities.
 One review appointment can prevent weeks of delays.

 Book Document ReviewFrequently Asked Questions